3 Tips to Avoid Digestive Issues From Eating Apples

 1. They're High in Fiber

-As we mentioned, apples are a good source of fiber.
-This nutrient has a host of benefits, including supporting regular bowel movements and lower levels of LDL (aka "bad") cholesterol, according to the Mayo Clinic.
+As mentioned above, apples are a good source of fiber.
+And fiber has a host of benefits, including supporting regular bowel movements and lower levels of LDL (aka "bad") cholesterol, according to the Mayo Clinic.

 If you're used to eating a good amount of fiber in your diet, apples may not cause any digestive issues.
 But ramping up your dietary fiber intake too quickly or eating a lot of fiber all at once (like several apples, for example) can lead to constipation, gas, bloating and abdominal cramps, according to the U.S. National Library of Medicine (NLM).